 Gradually your seedlings shall sprout and consume more water.
-Increase the supply of water as your plants demand.
+Therefore, increase the supply of water as your plants’ demand.

-If you notice that, soil drying out less than 24 hours and third set of leaves appearing on tomato seedlings, transplant them into larger seed trays.
+If you notice that soil drying out in less than 24 hours and the third set of leaves appears on tomato seedlings, transplant them into larger seed trays.

-Keep regular watering to the tomato seedlings until they are transplanted into the outdoor garden.
+Keep watering the tomato seedlings until they are transplanted into the outdoor garden.

 Watering tomatoes when planting and after transplanting:

-The seedlings are ready to transplant when they are six weeks’ old and the height of seedling reaches around 6 to 10 inches.
-And, of course, transplant your seedling two weeks later of the last frost date.
+The seedlings are ready to transplant when they are six weeks old, and the seedling height reaches around 6 to 10 inches.
+And, of course, transplant your seedling two weeks after the last frost date.

-- The best time to transplant your seedlings in the afternoon.
+- The best time to transplant your seedlings is in the afternoon.

 - Before an hour of planting, water your tomato plants deeply.

-- When finish transplanting, provide a gallon of water slowly around the bottom of the plants to let the soil absorb it deeply.
+- When finished transplanting, slowly provide a gallon of water around the bottom of the plants to let the soil absorb it deeply.

-- From day 1 to 10, provide a quart of water for each plant every day.
-Check your newly transplanted tomato plants twice a day and provide more water if needed due to hot weather condition.
+- From day 1 to 10, provide a quart of water for each plant daily.
+Check your newly transplanted tomato plants twice daily and offer more water if needed due to hot weather conditions.

-- From day 10 to 14, give each plant 1 inch of water if the weather is cool, and up to 3 inch of water if the temperature is hot.
+- From day 10 to 14, give each plant 1 inch of water if the weather is cool and up to 3 inches if the temperature is hot.

-- After 14 days, check your garden soil moisture with soil moisture meter regularly and give 2 inches or two gallons of water a week.
+- After 14 days, regularly check your garden soil moisture with a moisture meter and give 2 inches or two gallons of water a week.

-You have to consider several issues to calculate how many times you need to water your plants.
+You must consider several issues to calculate how many times you need to water your plants.

 - Tomato plants need consistent watering more than once a week based on the temperature.
-Don’t let the plants dry up in between the gap of watering.
+Keep the plants from drying up in between the gap of watering.

-- Tomatoes need a total 1-3 inch of water every week.
+- Tomatoes need 1-3 inches of water every week.

-- Don’t apply the total 1-3-inch water all at once.
-Rather, you can divide the total amount of water into two parts and apply them every 3 to 5 days.
+- Only apply a total of 1-3-inch water at a time.
+Instead, you can divide the total amount of water into two parts and use them every 3 to 5 days.

 - Just keep watering based on the demand of the plants and the weather condition.

-- Keep in mind, don’t apply less than 1 inch of water at a time when watering.
+- Remember, apply at most 1 inch of water at a time when watering.

-- Drip irrigation method is the best way of consistent watering to tomato plants.
+- Drip irrigation is the best way of consistently watering tomato plants.

 Watering tomatoes in hot weather

-A mature tomato plant needs up to 3 inches or 3 gallons or 11.5 liters of water in warm days.
+A mature tomato plant needs up to 3 inches or 3 gallons or 11.5 liters of water on warm days.

-Check your tomato plants at midday, and if they showing any signs of water stress don’t hesitate to water them right away.
+Check your tomato plants at midday; if they show any signs of water stress, feel free to water them immediately.

-Although, I recommend watering in the morning, in hot weather condition tomato plants may need more water supply than average.
+Although I recommend watering in the morning, tomato plants may need more water supply than average in hot weather conditions.

-Usually watering in the middle of the day doesn’t make any harm for the tomatoes.
+Usually, watering in the middle of the day doesn’t harm the tomatoes.
 But they conserve less water and evaporate more than morning irrigation.